filecash/filecash-docs/docs/get-started/lotus/installation.md

 lotus client --help
 ```

-For example, after your Lotus daemon has been running for a few minutes, use `lotus` to check the number of other peers that it is connected to in the Filecoin network:
+For example, after your Lotus daemon has been running for a few minutes, use `lotus` to check the number of other peers that it is connected to in the Filecash network:

 ```sh
 lotus net peers